Vaishno Devi Yatra : All that you want to know

 • At Adhkuwari: Vaishno Devi Bhojanalay || Shrine Board Cafe || Manokamana Bhojanalay || McDonald’s

-• At Bhawan: Sagar Ratna || Bhojanalay
+• At Bhawan: Sagar Ratna || Bhojanalay.

 street-food-katra